informeren/dataviz-emissions/README.md

 TODO
 ----

-Use `d3.format` to add SI prefixes to y-axis.
+* Use `d3.format` to add SI prefixes to y-axis.
+* Add graphs for energy usage and energy production

 Credits